-You can renew your Kentucky notary commission within 4 weeks before your commission expiration date.
+You can renew your Kentucky notary commission up to four weeks before your commission expiration date.

 To become a Kentucky notary you must pay a $10.00 fee to have your notary application processed.
-Once it's been approved you'll need to purchase a notary bond and pay a registering fee to the County Clerk to post the notary bond, take the oath of office, file and record your commission, and obtain your Certificate of Appointment.
-Please contact your County Clerk to verify the requirements for the notary bond and the amount of the recording fee.
+Once it's been approved you'll need to purchase a notary bond and pay a registration fee to the county clerk to post the notary bond, take the oath of office, file and record your commission, and obtain your certificate of appointment.
+Please contact your county clerk to verify the requirements for the notary bond and the amount of the recording fee.
 Kentucky notary statutes do not require the notary to use a notary seal but some states require a seal or stamp.
-So if you're notarizing a deed or other document which is to be recorded or used out of state the seal or stamp might be required.
-Please visit https://www.notarypublicstamps.com/notary-stamps/kentucky/ for notary stamps and supplies options (prices vary on the notary items you select).
+Thus, if you're notarizing a deed or other document that is to be recorded or used out of state the seal or stamp might be required.
+Please visit https://www.notarypublicstamps.com/notary-stamps/kentucky/ for notary stamps and supplies options (prices vary depending on the notary items you select).

-Properly completed notary applications are approved by the Secretary of State in about 2 weeks.
-After this point it all depends on when the applicant can secure a notary bond and visit their County Clerk's Office to pay the recording fee, post the notary bond, take the oath of office, file and record his or her commission, and obtain the Certificate of Appointment.
+Properly completed notary applications are approved by the Kentucky Secretary of State in about two weeks.
+After this point it all depends on when the applicant can secure a notary bond and visit his or her county clerk's office to pay the recording fee, post the notary bond, take the oath of office, file and record his or her commission, and obtain the certificate of appointment.

-A Kentucky notary term is for 4 years.
-To verify when your term begins and ends you'll have to take a look at the effective and expiration dates of your Kentucky Certificate of Appointment that is issued to you at the County Clerk's Office.
-To continue performing notarial acts as a Kentucky notary after your current expiration date you'll have to renew your commission before your notary term expires.
+A Kentucky notary term is four years.
+To verify when your term begins and ends you'll have to take a look at the effective and expiration dates of the Kentucky Certificate of Appointment that was issued to you at your county clerk's office.
+To continue performing notarial acts as a Kentucky notary after your current expiration date, you'll have to renew your commission before your notary term expires.
 Please click here to renew your commission.

 What are the requirements for the Kentucky notary bond?

-Kentucky notary laws don't require a notary to use a notary seal or record book (journal) but they're both recommended by the Secretary of State.
-If a notary seal is used it should include the following:
+Kentucky notary laws don't require a notary to use a notary seal or record book (journal) but they're both recommended by the Kentucky Secretary of State.
+If a notary seal is used, it should include the following:

-2. The notary's title of "Notary Public-State at Large".
-"Notary Public-Special Commission" can only be used if the applicant has been commissioned with this title.
+2. The notary's title of "Notary Public-State at Large."
+The title "Notary Public-Special Commission" can only be used if the applicant has been commissioned with this title.

-How to order Kentucky notary stamp and record book?
+How do I order a Kentucky notary stamp and record book?

 How can I train to become a Kentucky notary?